ken0225/Framework-of-Robust-Transmission-Design-for-IRS-Aided-MISO-Communications/Readme.md

 code of the “OUTAGE CONSTRAINED ROBUST BEAMFORMING DESIGN” in TSP2020 is not in hand, we recommend the following two pieces of code for interested readers.

-1. File folder “Globecom2020” is the Matlab code of the Conference “Globecom2020- Outage Constrained Transmission Design for IRS-aided Communications with Imperfect Cascaded Channels”.
+1. File folder “Globecom2020” is the Matlab code of the Conference “Globecom2020-Outage Constrained Transmission Design for IRS-aided Communications with Imperfect
+Cascaded Channels”.
 The only difference between Globecom2020 and TSP2020 is that the passive beamforming e is designed by using SDR method in Globecom2020 and by using PCCP method in 2020TSP.